NLnetLabs/ploutos/docs/minimal_docker_example.md

-# Ploutos: Minimal useful example
+# Ploutos: Minimal Docker example

 This page shows a minimal example of using the Ploutos workflow to package a very simple Docker image.
 In fact it doesn't even package a Rust application!